Kirk Ella: 1900–2000

 By 1910 the town included a school which had been built on the corner of Mill Road (now Mill Lane) and West Ella Road, and a cemetery at the south end of Mill Lane, approximately 1/2 mi south of the village, built due to the fullness of the church cemetery.
 From 1850 to the 1930s there was minimal building growth within the village.
 An 18-hole golf course designed by James Braid was established west of the village from 1924 by the Hull Golf Club (1921) Limited.

 In the 1930s the village began to grow substantially, with new housing developments, much of it semidetached or detached houses with large gardens.
 New estates were established on Beverley Road leading to Anlaby; on West Ella Road; far along Packman Lane leading to Riplingham, and centred around new roads such as West Ella Way; Westland Road; Elms Drive; Redland Drive; Fairfield Avenue; and St Andrews Mount.
 By the 1940s the new houses greatly outnumbered the dwellings that had existed up to the 1920s.
 In the post Second World War period further, during the 1950s to 1960s housing growth of a similar type took place, including new streets and estates on The Vale and South Ella Way off Mill Lane and at Wolfreton Garth.
 Further infill housing and expansion of housing to the south took place in the next decade, so that by the end of the 1970s an area of around 1 mi square was completely urbanised, and the development was contiguous with both the expanded villages of Willerby and Anlaby to the north and east.
-In this period South Ella was built over, and a new large school established (Wolfreton Upper School), south of South Ella Way.
-The extent of urban growth had reached a near peak, though further housing was built in the last years of the 20th century at the northern edge of the village, around Glenfield Drive; and eastwards at St Julian's Wells; as well as minor infill developments.
+The extent of urban growth had reached a near peak, though further housing was built in the last years of the 20th century, particularly at the northern edge of the village, around Glenfield Drive; and the top of Valley Drive, Grundale and Pine Meadows in the 1970s, and areas such as Laxton Garth, Willingham Way and eastwards at St Julian's Wells were completed at the turn of the century; as well as minor infill developments.

 In 1970, construction work ended on Wolfreton Upper School on South Ella Way.
 It was officially opened by Princess Margaret, Countess of Snowdon in May 1971.

 West Ella Way in Kirk Ella was used as a filming location for the comedy film Clockwise (1986), including scenes featuring John Cleese and Alison Steadman.

-Recent events (2000 – present)
+Recent events (2000–present)

 During the events of The Queen's Diamond Jubilee celebrations in 2012, the village celebrated by holding a village party in the centre of the village and a large fête at the church.

 In 2015, Wolfreton Upper School was made surplus to requirements by the development of a new school building on the field at the rear of the Lower School site down Carr Lane in Willerby.
-Now both the Lower School and Upper School sites have been demolished. (see Wolfreton School).
+The Upper School was demolished in 2016 and has since been replaced by a modern housing development.
+(See Wolfreton School.)